-During testing, we received a personalized and competent answer within around four hours: The staffer who responded took the time to answer each question we had posed, and to provide relevant examples.
+During testing, we received a personalized and competent answer within around seven hours: The staffer who responded took the time to address each question we had posed and provided relevant examples.

-We're big fans of live support chats, and Webflow's lack of one is a bit disappointing, however, the service's university, as well as its helpful and competent staff saw it achieve a (nearly) perfect score in customer support.
+We're big fans of live support chats, and Webflow's lack of one is a bit disappointing.
+The service's university, as well as its helpful and competent staff, saw it achieve a (nearly) perfect score in customer support.

-Webflow's operating principle is something along the lines of "build for free/pay for hosting".
-The San Francisco-based service allows you to create two projects and publish them on Webflow subdomains for free; beyond that, you'll need to crack open your wallet.
+Webflow's operating principle is something along the lines of 'build for free/pay for hosting'.
+The San Francisco-based service allows you to create two projects and publish them on Webflow subdomains for free; beyond that, you'll need to open your wallet.

-Generally speaking, Webflow differentiates between rates for pages and rates for accounts.
-For pages, such as a single website, you'll pay per project, whereas for accounts, you'll be able to create more projects and pay for them as a single fee.
+Generally speaking, Webflow differentiates between rates for pages and those for accounts.
+For the former, such as a single website, you'll pay per project, whereas for accounts, you'll be able to create more projects, paying a lump sum for them.

-A number of different subscriptions exist for each, divided into three websites and three e-commerce packages (for pages) as well as three individual and two team plans (for accounts).
+A number of different subscriptions exist for each, divided into three website packages and three ecommerce ones (for pages) as well as three individual and two team plans (for accounts).

-Corporate rates are negotiated on a case-by-case basis.
+Special corporate rates are negotiated on a per-case basis.

-Webflow's pricing structure is a bit complicated, with the differences and similarities between each package not particularly clear.
-A current overview of the service's rates can be found here:
+Webflow's pricing structure is somewhat complicated, with the differences between each package not really emphasized.
+A current overview of the service's rates can be found below:

 |Free of Ads|

-Practically no limits are set on the design possibilities in the service, its support for e-commerce is faultless, and the dynamic websites it can create are managed using a powerful CMS.
-The steep learning curve at the outset of using the service is also overcome to a certain extent thanks to the Webflow University learning platform.
+Practically no limits are set on what you can do with the platform, its ecommerce support is faultless, and the dynamic websites it can create are managed via a powerful CMS.
+The steep learning curve at the outset is also overcome to a certain extent thanks to the Webflow University learning platform.

-WordPress has been challenged on several occasions, coming out ahead at each juncture, however, Webflow seems to be making the most convincing claim to usurpation of the CMS throne to date.
+WordPress has been challenged on several occasions, coming out ahead at each juncture, however, Webflow seems to be making the most convincing claim to the CMS throne.

-A single review couldn't possibly encompass or adequately address all of Webflow's features and capabilities.
-For that reason, we recommend taking a look at various review portals where users voice their daily experiences with the service.
+A single review could never address all of Webflow's features and capabilities.
+For that reason, we recommend taking a look at various review portals where users detail their day-to-day experiences with the service.